Group Managed Service Accounts Overview

 This topic for the IT professional introduces the group Managed Service Account by describing practical applications, changes in Microsoft's implementation, and hardware and software requirements.

-The group Managed Service Account provides the same functionality within the domain but also extends that functionality over multiple servers.
-When connecting to a service hosted on a server farm, such as Network Load Balance, the authentication protocols supporting mutual authentication require that all instances of the services use the same principal.
-When group Managed Service Account are used as service principals, the Windows operating system manages the password for the account instead of relying on the administrator to manage the password.
+The group Managed Service Account (gMSA) provides the same functionality within the domain but also extends that functionality over multiple servers.
+When connecting to a service hosted on a server farm, such as Network Load Balanced solution, the authentication protocols supporting mutual authentication require that all instances of the services use the same principal.
+When a gMSA is used as service principals, the Windows operating system manages the password for the account instead of relying on the administrator to manage the password.

 Failover clusters do not support gMSAs.
 However, services that run on top of the Cluster service can use a gMSA or a sMSA if they are a Windows service, an App pool, a scheduled task, or natively support gMSA or sMSA.

-A 64-bit architecture is required to run the Windows PowerShell commands which are used to administer group Managed Service Accounts.
+A 64-bit architecture is required to run the Windows PowerShell commands which are used to administer gMSAs.

 A managed service account is dependent upon Kerberos supported encryption types.When a client computer authenticates to a server using Kerberos the DC creates a Kerberos service ticket protected with encryption both the DC and server supports.
 The DC uses the account's msDS-SupportedEncryptionTypes attribute to determine what encryption the server supports and, if there is no attribute, it assumes the client computer does not support stronger encryption types.
 If the host is configured to not support RC4, then authentication will always fail.
 For this reason, AES should always be explicitly configured for MSAs.